M66B/FairEmail/FAQ.md

 Automation can be used for more advanced schedules, like for example multiple synchronization periods per day or different synchronization periods for different days.

+It is possible to install FairEmail in multiple user profiles, for example a personal and a work profile, and to configure FairEmail differently in each profile.

 Scheduling is a pro feature.

 <br />